Norton Commando Cylinder Head Removal

 After the head-steady and rocker oil feed lines, the intake rocker cover and two exhaust rocker covers can be removed.

-At this point, the cylinder head fasteners were sprayed several times with WD40, then allowed to soak overnight.
+At this point, the cylinder head fasteners were sprayed with WD40 and allowed to soak overnight.

 At a minimum, you'll need a set of Whitworth sockets.